mizarc/bell-claims/README.md

-# SolidClaims
+# Bell Claims
 A Minecraft Spigot plugin
 ___
 ## Description
-SolidClaims is a comprehensive land-claiming Spigot plugin for Minecraft multiplayer servers.
+Bell Claims is a comprehensive land-claiming Spigot plugin for Minecraft multiplayer servers.
 It allows players to claim an area for their bases and control who is allowed to interact with them, and prevent griefing.

 ## Installation